 Being a mix of the English Mastiff, an extremely large dog, and the friendly and extroverted Labrador Retriever, the Mastador unifies these two dog breeds into a modern and family-suitable pet as well as a very good-looking dog.

-While the English Mastiff appeared first in the 19th century, the Labrador Retriever has his roots in both England and Canada and first appeared around 1880.
+While the English Mastiff appeared first in the 19th century, the Labrador Retriever has its roots in both England and Canada and first appeared around 1880.

-The Mastador itself still is a relatively new hybrid who gains more and more popularity as a family-friendly and outgoing dog.
+The Mastador itself still is a relatively new hybrid that gains more and more popularity as a family-friendly and outgoing dog.

 It may cost some money upfront and require time training, but if you make an effort you will be rewarded.